 If you’re at the planning or dreaming stage right now, we got heaps of kitchen ideas from websites like Homify, Houzz and House Beautiful.
 It took a long time to come up with what we have so far.
 Let me walk you through it.

 We’ve bought the cabinets and a few appliances but there’s still a lot left to pick out for it.
 After plenty of deliberation and rough sketches, we decided to buy our kitchen from Wren’s during a half price sale weekend.
 My parent’s have a Wren kitchen that they love and they beat our self assemble Ikea quote with ease.
 So, let’s take a look from the kitchen door:

-  As you can see, we’re missing a few filler pieces, the odd cupboard door, oh and worktops!
+As you can see, we’re missing a few filler pieces, the odd cupboard door, a top plastic splashback for the oven, oh and worktops!
 Our kitchen is quite long and thin so we decided to group most of the storage in to a ‘bank’ of units rather than fill up all the wall space.
 This helps to avoid the galley effect and makes the kitchen feel more spacious.